 Chicken eggs and cow’s milk can also cause very severe allergic reactions, including life-threatening anaphylactic shock.
 In such an allergic shock, the blood pressure drops sharply.
 Heart palpitations, dizziness, shortness of breath and unconsciousness may occur.

-How do I treat a milk or egg allergy?
+How do I treat a dairy or egg allergy?

 TThere is no treatment that can cure allergies to milk and egg.
 Scientists are currently researching so-called immune therapies with which they hope to treat food allergies in the future – but right now, research has not yet advanced that far.
 In the short term, allergic symptoms can be treated with drugs such as antihistamines.
 However, these drugs only weaken symptoms.